cch1/janus/README.md

  1. The route abstraction handles encoding and destructuring transparently; it models the URI as a sequence of URL-decoded string segments.
  1. Route matching is decomplected from handler dispatching per the Ring model.
- 1. For all but the most complex routes, pure data represents the entire route definition.
+ 1. For all but the most complex routes, pure data can represent the entire route definition.
  1. Forward (generation) and backward (identification) routing are inverses of each other.
  1. Protocols are used for segment matching and segment generation.
  1. Dispatching is based on route matching only.
 There is no support for dispatching based on other attributes of an HTTP request, such as method.
 Other libraries, such as [liberator](https://github.com/clojure-liberator/liberator), do an excellent job of managing HTTP method-based processing _after_ routing.